rdmorganiser/rdmo-docs/docs/management/tasks.rst

    Screenshot of the tasks management interface.

 On the left-hand side is the main display of all the tasks available in this installation of RDMO.
 Tasks show their key, title and the text describing the task.
-On the left side of each tasks panel, icons indicate ways to interact the element.
+On the right side of each tasks panel, icons indicate ways to interact the element.
 The following options are available:

 * **Update** (|update|) a task to change its properties.
 * **Update conditions** (|conditions|) of a task.
 A task will only be shown to the user, if all of its conditions are evaluated ``True``.
 The conditions themselved are configured in :doc:`the conditions management <conditions>`.